rcpeters/Platypus-CSS-Framework/README.md

 ## HOW TO USE PLATYPUS ##

-Just include platypus.min.css stylesheet and the conditional tags for IE7 to your HTML files, as follows:
+Just include platypus.min.css stylesheet to your HTML files, as follows:

 ```html
 <!DOCTYPE html>